amendoza514/quiz_demo/README.md

 ## Future Implementations

-Make your own quiz: I can utilize a WRITE component to allow users to write basiz questions and answers choices, which would then be submitted as a JSON file that can be read in normal fashion.
+Make your own quiz: I can utilize a WRITE component to allow users to write basic questions and answers choices, which would then be submitted as a JSON file.

 ## Dependencies